Data Privacy & Protection Policy

 2. WHO AND WHAT THIS POLICY APPLIES TO

 2.1.
-We collect Personal Information on our own behalf and in respect of organisations that utilise the Facilitate Virtual Training Platform and other services provided by us.
+We collect Customer Information on our own behalf and in respect of organisations that utilise the Facilitate Virtual Training Platform and other services provided by us.

 3.1.
-In the course of business it is necessary for us to collect Personal Information.
-This information allows us to identify who an individual is for the purposes of our business, share Personal Information when asked of us, contact the individual in the ordinary course of business and transact with the individual.
+In the course of business it is necessary for us to collect Customer Information.
+This information allows us to identify who an individual is for the purposes of our business, share Customer Information when asked of us, contact the individual in the ordinary course of business and transact with the individual.
 Without limitation, the type of information we may collect is:

-(a) Personal Information.
-To access our services, we may need collect personal information including your first name, last name, email address and your phone number;
+(a) Customer Information.
+To access our services, we may need collect Customer Information including your first name, last name, email address and your phone number;

 (b) Contact Information.
 We may collect information such as an individual’s email address, telephone or fax number, third-party usernames, residential, business and postal address and other information that allows us to contact the individual;